sideloading/sideloading-master-guide/introduction/what-is-sideloading/faq.md

 ## Do I need to buy a developer account?

 If you want to sideload without revocations and as many apps as you want without computer, yes.
+Account costs around $99, but, instead of paid code signing services (which starts around $20 **per device**), can be used on **all your devices (current and future)** and devices of your friends or family.
+So, if you have more than 3 devices or friends, purchasing developer account from Apple suits you best.

 You still can use a free one, however, apps will be limited to 7 days, at which point you will have to resign.
 You can also have only up to 3 apps.